Elanco Animal Health Inc at JPMorgan Healthcare Conference (Virt

 Christopher Thomas Schott - JPMorgan Chase & Co, Research Division - Senior Analyst

 Good morning, everybody.
-I'm Chris Schott at JPMorgan, and pleased to be introducing Elanco to kick off day 2 of the JPMorgan 2021 Healthcare Conference.
-From the company, we have Jeff Simmons, the company's President and CEO.
-(Operator Instructions)
+I'm Chris Schott at JPMorgan, and it's my pleasure to be introducing Elanco this morning at the 40th Annual JPMorgan Healthcare Conference.
+From the company, we have Jeff Simmons, President and CEO.
+Before I turn it over to Jeff, I want to remind folks that to ask a question.

+please feel free to use the ask a question feature on the website, and I'll work those into the Q&A post the presentation.
+With that, Jeff, Happy New Year.
+Thanks for joining us and looking forward to the presentation.

 Jeffrey N. Simmons - Elanco Animal Health Incorporated - President, CEO & Director